Franklin Stern

 Franklin W. Stern is a fictional character in the DC Comics universe.
 He first appeared in Superman: The Man of Steel #27 (November 1993), and was named after long time DC writer Roger Stern.

 Fictional character biography

 Franklin Stern is the owner and publisher of the Daily Planet newspaper, taking over from the TransNational Enterprises consortium which itself succeeded the villainous Lex Luthor.

 Stern is a long-time friend of the editor, Perry White, although they often disagree about politics.
 When falling profits force him to sell the newspaper, this allows Luthor to purchase it again, with dire consequences for the Planet and its staff.
-Shortly thereafter, the Planet is purchased by billionaire Bruce Wayne, who still owns the paper until 2011's The New 52 rebooted DC's continuity, with the Daily Planet shown as having been bought by Morgan Edge and merged with his Galaxy Broadcasting System.
+Shortly afterwards, the Planet is purchased by Bruce Wayne.
+In The New 52 reboot continuity, the Daily Planet was bought by Morgan Edge and merged with his Galaxy Broadcasting System.

 At one point Stern dated the sister of Daily Planet reporter Ron Troupe, but the outcome of this relationship is not known.